Soft Maximin Estimation for Heterogeneous Data: Computational properties

-By Corollary \ref{coro:one} if we have identical design across groups we can obtain the soft maximin estimator by applying the fast proximal gradient algorithm from \cite{beck2009} to the optimization problem \eqref{eq13}.
-Furthermore in this setting the corollary also gives an explicit upper bound on the Lipschitz constant.
-When $L$, the Lipschitz constant of the gradient of the group loss, is computable it provides a way to find an efficient step size.
+By Corollary \ref{coro:one} if we have identical designs across groups we can obtain the soft maximin estimator by applying the fast proximal gradient algorithm from \cite{beck2009} to the optimization problem \eqref{eq13}.
+Furthermore in this setting the corollary gives an explicit expression for the Lipschitz constant that will yield an efficient step size $\Delta$ for the solution algorithm.

-Finally, in the general setup the following proposition shows that the non-monotone proximal gradient (NPG) algorithm (see \cite{wright2009} and \cite{chen2016}), which does not rely on a global Lipschitz property, solves the problem \eqref{eq13} given the assumptions in Proposition \ref{prop:one}.
+Finally, in the general setup the following proposition shows that Algorithm \ref{alg:1}, which does not rely on a global Lipschitz property (\cite{chen2016}), solves the problem \eqref{eq13} given the assumptions in Proposition \ref{prop:one}.
 The proof of the proposition is given in the appendix. \begin{thm_prop} Assume $h_1,\ldots, h_G$ satisfy the assumptions in Proposition \ref{prop:one}.
 Let $(\beta^{(k)})_k$ be a sequence of iterates obtained by applying the NPG algorithm to \eqref{eq13}.
-Then $\beta^{(k)}\to \beta^\ast$ where $\beta^\ast$ is a critical point of $s_\zeta+\lambda J$. \end{thm_prop}
+Then $\beta^{(k)}\to \beta^\ast$ where $\beta^\ast$ is a critical point of $l_\zeta+\lambda J$. \end{thm_prop}

-In summary given strong convexity, e.g. satisfied in the maximin setup when one $X_g$ has full rank, we can always solve the problem \eqref{eq13} using a proximal gradient based algorithm.
-Furthermore for soft maximin estimation with identical design across groups we can even apply a standard version of this algorithm.
-This is particularly convenient in the array tensor setup described next where the bound \eqref{eq11new} is easy to compute.
+In summary given a strongly convex group divergence function, e.g. satisfied in the soft maximin setup when one $\bs X_g$ has full rank, we can always solve the general problem \eqref{eq13} using a proximal gradient based algorithm.